shepnathand/census-docs/index.md

 ##### get function
 A get function has the format:

-  `?get=comma,seperated,list,of,variables`
+  `?get=comma,separated,list,of,variables`

 Say you chose the variables B00001_001E and B01001_001E (estimate total unweighted sample count of the population and estimate total by sex by age, respectively), then your get function would be:

   `?get=B00001_001E,B01001_001E`

 ##### geography filters
 Geography filters can contain a for statement and any number of in statements.
-For the state level, no in statement is nessicary.
+For the state level, no in statement is necessary.
 If you wanted to request at the state level for Tennessee (FIPS code 47), then your geography filter would be:

   `&for=state:47`